ogueta93/amalgam-dev-tools/README.md

 ```

 #### Application Paths
 First of all, you need to clone [Amalgam](https://github.com/ogueta93/amalgam) and [Amalgam Front](https://github.com/ogueta93/amalgam-front).
-When the proyect are in your local machine you need to replace the text beteewn brackend and the brackedn includes with absolutes routes poingting the root folders.
+When the proyects are in your local machine you need to replace the text beteewn brackend and the brackedn includes with absolutes routes poingting the root folders.

 ```
 # APPLICATION